I spent a day in Ljubljana: here are my personal tips for the Slovenian capital.

 I was very surprised by the range of exciting locations in Ljubljana!
 Going out for a good meal or finding nice cafes is really no problem here.
 Nevertheless, I have brought a few tips for you, so that you already have a first clue for your trip to Ljubljana.

-Vigò Judging by the queue outside the door, this place must really have the best ice cream in Ljubljana!
-But in any case it is really delicious.
-Tip: If you don’t feel like waiting for a long time at the branch in Mačkova ulica: Somewhat hidden, but still centrally located, between Congress Square and the waterfront is another branch, Vigò Sorbetto , where you can only get ice cream and which was not very busy during our stay.
+Vigò Judging by the queue outside the door, this place must have the best ice cream in Ljubljana.
+In any case, it is really delicious.
+Tip: If you don’t fancy a long wait at the branch in Mačkova ulica, there is another branch, Vigò Sorbetto , which is somewhat hidden but still centrally located between Congress Square and the waterfront promenade.

 Ljubljanski dvor Here you can get solid pizza, pasta and salads.
-But the real attraction is the terrace right on the waterfront: the view from this spot is unbeatable.
+The real attraction, however, is the terrace directly on the waterfront: the view from this vantage point is unbeatable.
 Perfect location to soak up the atmosphere of Ljubljana on a sunny day.

 Then get inspired by my ideas for a short trip here!